sdh07/X-Creation-Prompts/Meta Prompt.md

 /generate_prompt Command:

 Description:
-The `/generate_prompt` command generates a fully structured Meta Prompt aligned with the Meta Prompt Workflow, including all sections, unchanged and revised content, formatted for GitHub integration.
+The `/generate_prompt` command generates a fully structured Meta Prompt aligned with the Meta Prompt Workflow, including all sections, only revised content, formatted for GitHub integration.

 Usage:
 `/generate_prompt`

 - Input: Specify if any section requires updates or revisions.
 Defaults to generating the full Meta Prompt if no input is provided.
-- Output: Produces the entire Meta Prompt, including the Auto Run Section, Priming Prompt, Confirm Understanding, Workflow (Steps 1-7), and Appendix (Commands and Roles).
+- Output: Produces the updated parts of the Meta Prompt, including the Auto Run Section, Priming Prompt, Confirm Understanding, Workflow (Steps 1-7), and Appendix (Commands and Roles).

 - Output Structure: The output includes the following sections:
-   1. Auto Run Section: Prints the complete Auto Run Section.
+   1. Auto Run Section: Prints the updated Auto Run Section.
-   2. Priming Prompt: Includes the full Priming Prompt section.
+   2. Priming Prompt: Prints the updated Priming Prompt section.
-   3. Confirm Understanding: Presents the Confirm Understanding section.
+   3. Confirm Understanding: Prints the updated Confirm Understanding section.
-   4. Workflow Steps (Steps 1-7): Each step is printed in full, with updated or unchanged content included seamlessly.
+   4. Workflow Steps (Steps 1-7): Prints the updated Steps.
+   5. Appendix
+   5.1 Commands: prints the updated commands.
-   5. Appendix: Commands lists all Workflow-Specific Commands, Role Management Commands, Feedback and Iteration Commands, and other command categories.
-Roles contains all existing roles and any new roles appended at the end, formatted according to the Roles Template.
+   5.2 Roles: prints the updated or roles, inserts new roles at the end, formatted according to the Roles Template.

 ---

 - Example Output:
    # Meta Prompt Workflow
    ## Auto Run Section
-   [Full content here.]
+   [Updated content here.]
    ## Priming Prompt
-   [Full content here.]
+   [Updated content here.]
    ## Confirm Understanding
-   [Full content here.]
+   [Updated content here.]
    ## Workflow
    ### Step 1: Capture the Vision
-   [Full content here.]
+   [Updated content here.]
    ### Step 2: Role Confirmation
-   [Full content here.]
+   [Updated content here.]
    ...
    # Appendix
    ## Commands
    ### 1. Workflow-Specific Commands
-   [List of all commands.]
+   [List of all updated commands here.]
    ### 2. Role Management Commands
-   [List of all commands.]
+   [List of all updated commands here.]
    ### 3. Feedback and Iteration Commands
-   [List of all commands.]
+   [List of all updated commands here.]
    ## Roles
-   ### Master Prompt Architect (MPA)
-   [Full role details here.]
-   ### Infinite Subject Matter Expert (ISME)
-   [Full role details here.]
-   ### Agile Coach (AC)
-   [Full role details here.]
-   ### New Role Example
-   [Full role details here.]
+   [List of all updated roles here, new roles at the end.]

-- Fallback Mechanism: If the input does not provide clear instructions for revisions, the command defaults to generating the entire Meta Prompt in full, with all sections included.
+- Fallback Mechanism: If the input does not provide clear instructions for revisions, the command defaults to generating the updated Meta Prompt in full, with all sections included.

 ---